ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 *Allow me to transparently manipulate you.*

 I'll never forget that moment.
-What a funny thing to say; it's a seeming contradiction in terms like saying, this sentence is false.
+What a funny thing to say; it's a seeming contradiction in terms like saying, "This sentence is false".
 (If you're curious, this is called the [Liar's paradox](https://ctohb.com/liarsparadox).)
 He went on to explain that that was exactly the point: he wanted to say something to grab our attention as an audience, and at that he succeeded perfectly.
 For the next thirty minutes I took copious notes, not on manipulating people but on understanding people in general.

 I hung on every word Jonathan had to say.
 As the half-hour session wrapped, Jonathan said he had to catch a flight, and somewhat hurriedly ran out of the room.
 I looked down at my notebook, processed that I had taken three pages of notes in the last thirty minutes, then stood up from my chair and ran after him.